-From the beauty of Gooseberry Falls and Lake Superior, to the buzzing city of Minneapolis, our recent Minnesota road trip was the perfect intro to the state.
+From the beauty of Gooseberry Falls and Lake Superior, to the buzzing city of Minneapolis, this Minnesota road trip is the perfect intro to the state.

 Before visiting Minnesota, I had no big feelings towards the state.
 I knew it was in the area known as The Great Lakes.
 I knew that in winter it was seriously snowy.
 I also knew Minneapolis was a big city for music, with Prince and Bob Dylan both recording there.